aster-void/fcitx5-hazkey-autocompile/README.md

 ## Layout

-- `scripts/`: workflow helpers for cloning, building, and publishing.
+- `scripts/run.sh`: single entrypoint that clones, rebuilds, publishes, and commits.
 - `dist/`: contains the most recent build artifact and metadata.
 Populated by CI.

 ## Usage

 Run `Sync Build` workflow manually or wait for the scheduled trigger.
-The workflow:
+The workflow shells into `scripts/run.sh` to:

-1. Clones the upstream repository.
+1. Clone the upstream repository (fresh each run).
-2. Replays its official build pipeline inside CI.
+2. Rebuild only when `dist/latest.json` doesn’t match the upstream SHA.
-3. Publishes the latest tarball plus metadata when the upstream commit is new.
+3. Refresh the tarball and manifest in `dist/`, then commit the results.

 If the upstream head matches the revision recorded in `dist/latest.json`, the workflow exits early without rebuilding.